Malls must move beyond shopping to survive in Internet era

 The fact that the Norwegian and Chinese sovereign wealth funds have recently invested in the sector, as well as a report that Brookfield, lower Manhattan’s largest office landlord, is trying to do the same, shows serious bets are being made on logistics property, Hope said.

-Yields for high quality logistics property can be six or seven percent versus four or five percent for top shopping centers.
+Yields for high quality logistics property can be six or seven percent versus four or five percent for top shopping centres.

-“The issue they all face is that shopping is no longer enough of a reason to go to shopping centers.”
+“The issue they all face is that shopping is no longer enough of a reason to go to shopping centres.”